 Madeline Demas shares her Gilman Experiences in South Korea!

-We recently caught up with Custom-Design student, Madeline Demas (BS Digital Storytelling '18), who studied abroad in South Korea on a Gilman Scholarship for the Summer/Fall 2016 and Winter 2017 terms.
+We recently caught up with Madeline Demas (BS Digital Storytelling '18) who had been studying abroad in South Korea on a Gilman Scholarship for the Summer/Fall 2016 and Winter 2017 terms.
 Read below to learn about her experiences!

 My interest in Asia began back in high school.
 At the time, it was the pop culture, the music and movies from the region, that caught my eye.
 I had a particular interest in the music of South Korea, widely known these days as “K-Pop,” and it fueled a desire in me to learn Korean, which I began to do my first year at Drexel.
 As I was taking coursework in the language, it was only natural to experience and become acquainted with aspects of the culture as well.
 The more I got a well-rounded image of South Korea, the more my desire to travel to the country grew.
 Considering how Drexel has quite a few established partnerships within Seoul, I decided to study abroad at Seoul National University in Spring of 2015.
 My experience there was wonderful and life changing, so much so that I set out on a second excursion to Seoul in 2016, funded partially by the Gilman Scholarship.